 • The spine is nearly straight.

-• The ratio of body width and fin size is about to 1:2.
+• Ratio of body width and fin size about 1:2.

 • No filamentous extensions.

-Adolescent specimen are hard to identify correctly.
-Mostly the size of the dorsal fin gives a hint for the species they belong.
-From beginning of maturety the listed differences are clearly visible for all the three species.
+Adolescent specimens are hard to identify correctly.
+Mostly the size of the dorsal fin gives a hint as to which species they belong to.
+From the onset of maturity, the listed differences are clearly visible in all three species.

-Unfortunately Sturisoma festivum is a very heterogenous species with different types of body shape.
-If you have a closer view you will find specimen with a slender body and very large fins whose spines are filamentous elongated.
-But you also will find ungraceful specimen with comparatively small fins that are not elongated at all.
+Unfortunately Sturisomatichthys festivus is a very heterogeneous species with different types of body shape.
+You will find specimens with a slender body and very large, filamentously elongated fins — but also ungraceful specimens with comparatively small, non-elongated fins.